tstatler/doctools/guides/acs/quickstart/README.md

 * [Android SDK Guide](#!/guide/android)
 * [Appcelerator Platform Services API Reference for Android](http://docs.appcelerator.com/aps-sdk-apidoc/latest/android/)

 ## Step 4.
-Manage Your App <a name="manage"></a>
+Manage Your Application <a name="manage"></a>

 You use a web administration interface to manage your application's data, including users and other objects.
+Platform subscribers can refer to the [Managing ACS Data Objects](http://docs.appcelerator.com/platform/latest/#!/guide/Managing_ACS_data_objects) for details on managing specific ACS data types.

 **Platform users**: